A topological characterization of LF-spaces: Introduction

-The topological characterizations of the spaces $l_2$ and $\IR^\infty$ were given by H.Toru\'n\-czyk \cite{Tor81} and K.Sakai \cite{Sak84}, respectively.
-Those characterizations belong to the best achievements of the classical Infinite-Dimensional Topology.
-In this paper we shall present a topological characterization of other LF-spaces, in particular, $l_2\times\IR^\infty$.

-First we recall the topological characterization of the spaces $l_2(\kappa)$ and $\IR^\infty$, and manifolds modeled on such spaces.
+The topological characterizations of the LF-spaces $l_2$ and $\IR^\infty$ were given by Toru\'nczyk \cite{Tor81}, \cite{Tor85} and Sakai \cite{Sak84}, respectively.
+These characterizations belong to the best achievements of the classical infinite-dimensional topology.
+In this paper we shall present a topological characterization of other $LF$-spaces, in particular, $l_2\times\IR^\infty$.
+First, we recall the Sakai's topological characterization of the LF-space $\IR^\infty$.
+This characterization is based on the observation that the $LF$-space $\IR^\infty=\lclim\IR^n$ carries the topology of the topological direct limit of the tower $(\IR^n)_{n\in\w}$ of finite-dimensional Euclidean spaces.

-By a {\em manifold modeled on a space $E$} (briefly, an {\em $E$-manifold\/}) we understand any paracompact space $M$ that can be covered by open subsets homeomorphic to open subsets of the model space $E$.
-Manifolds modeled on Hilbert spaces are called {\em Hilbert manifolds} (this definition includes also the case of manifolds modeled on finite-dimensional Hilbert spaces).

-\begin{theorem}[Toru\'nczyk] A topological space $X$ is homeomorphic to (a manifold modeled on) an infinite-dimensional Hilbert space $l_2(\kappa)$ if and only if $X$ is a completely-metrizable absolute (neighborhood) retract of local density $\le \kappa$ such that each map $f:C\to X$ from a completely-metrizable space $C$ of density $\le \kappa$ can be uniformly approximated by closed topological embeddings. \end{theorem}

-Now we explain some concepts appearing in this theorem.
-We say that a space $X$ has {\em local density} $\le\kappa$ if each point $x\in X$ has a neighborhood $O(x)$ whose density is $\le\kappa$.
-A topological space is {\em completely-metrizable} if it is homeomorphic to a complete metric space.
-A {\em Polish} space is a separable completely-metrizable space.